iPTF16geu through the lens of thermonuclear explosion models: Models

 \subsection{Pure detonations}

 \cite{Blondin17} present models invoking the detonation of a sub-Chandrasekhar mass white dwarf (WD).
-In these models, the centre of a C/O WD, consisting of equal amounts of carbon and oxygen, is artificially ignited and the explosion is calculated using the method detailed by \cite{Khokhlov1991}.
+In these models, the centre of a C/O WD, consisting of equal amounts of carbon and oxygen, is artificially ignited and the one-dimensional explosion is calculated using the method detailed by \cite{Khokhlov1991}.
 The resulting ejecta are then used as input for \textsc{cmfgen} \citep{Hillier98, Hillier12}, a one-dimensional, time-dependent radiative transfer code that assumes non-local thermal equilibrium (NLTE) and spherical symmetry to calculate synthetic light curves and spectra.
 These models have characteristically high $^{56}$Ni-mass-to-total-mass ratios, which results in high temperatures and ionization levels.
-Compared to models synthesizing a similar amount of $^{56}$Ni this results in bluer colours and lower amounts of line blanketing near maximum light.
-The impact of these thermal effects is greatly reduced a few weeks after maximum. \cite{Blondin17} show that these models find reasonable agreement with the fainter end of the Phillips relation \citep{1993ApJ...413L.105P}, similar to \cite{Sim2010}.
+Compared to, for example, delayed detonation models synthesizing a similar amount of $^{56}$Ni, pure detonations result in bluer colours and lower amounts of line blanketing near maximum light.
+These differences are greatly reduced a few weeks after maximum. \cite{Blondin17} show that these models find reasonable agreement with the fainter end of the Phillips relation \citep{1993ApJ...413L.105P}, similar to \cite{Sim2010}.
 Here we focus on the SCH7p0 model\footnote{Available at \url{https://zenodo.org/records/8379254}}, which results from the explosion of a 1.15 $M_{\odot}$ mass WD and predicts 0.84 $M_{\odot}$ of $^{56}$Ni.